magecomp/must-have-ecommerce-extension/README.md

 # Must Have eCommerce Extensions for Magento 2 Store by MageComp

-The best-selling Magento 2 extensions that helps you in terms of sales, user-experience and enhance your store.
+The best-selling Magento 2 extensions by MageComp that helps you in terms of sales, user-experience and enhance your store.

 * [Magento 2 SMS Notification Pro](https://magecomp.com/magento-2-sms-notification-pro.html)